mnz1988/stable-diffusion-guide/README.md

 * **Additional tips** <a name="trainchars"></a>[▲](#index)

    The most important thing for characters and concepts is the tags.
-You want a varied dataset of images in different poses and such, sure, but if they're tagged incorrectly it's not gonna work.
+You do want a dataset varying poses and scenarios, but if they're tagged incorrectly it's not gonna work.

-   When training a character or concept lora you should set `keep_tokens` to 1, and ensure that the first tag in your text files is always your **activation tag**.
+   When training a character or concept you should place an **activation tag** at the start of every text file, and set `keep_tokens` to 1.
 An activation tag is how we'll invoke your Lora to work.

-   Having done that, you want to remove or "prune" tags that are intrinsic to your character or concept.
+Having done that, you want to remove or "prune" tags that are intrinsic to your character or concept, such as hair color and eye color.
 For example, if a character always has cat ears, you want to remove tags such as `animal ears, animal ear fluff, cat ears`, etc. This way they become "absorbed" by your activation tag.

-   You may also prune clothing tags, by only listing the most relevant clothes in the tags and remove anything redundant, such as keeping "tie" but removing "red tie".
+   You may also prune clothing tags, by only listing the most relevant clothes in the tags and removing anything redundant, such as keeping "tie" but removing "red tie".
 This will make those clothes absorb the relevant details as well.
 You can even define an additional activation tag for each set of important clothes, eg. character-default, character-bikini, etc. But there's more than one way to do it.
 In any case, with the correct usage of tags, your character should easily be able to change clothes.

-   Style Loras meanwhile don't really need an activation tag, as they should always be active.
+   Style Loras meanwhile don't really need an activation tag, as we want them to always be active.
 They will absorb the artstyle naturally, and will work at varying weights.

    This "absorption" of details not provided by tags is also how Loras work at all, by representing things normally imperceptible or hard to describe like faces, accessories, brushstrokes, etc.